Salada Tea & the Boston Tea Party Reenactment

 In 1917, Larkin established the U.S. headquarters for Salada Tea on Stuart Street in Boston's Back Bay.
 Outfitted with two 12-foot tall, bronze doors depicting the early history of the tea trade (still standing today), the Back Bay headquarters would be instrumental in Salada's mission to bring high quality tea to the Northeast.
 "No matter where you buy Salada," a 1920s brochure stated, "you will always find it, grade for grade, of the same high standard of quality."

-Salada's headquarters have moved outside of Boston, but the company celebrates their Boston roots to this day.
-Salada continues to pride itself on the tea's time-tested quality and expand thier product line across the country.
-The black tea is available only in New England but can also be purchased online, while tea drinkers across the country can readily find the green tea varieties.
+Salada's headquarters have moved outside of Boston, but the company celebrates its Boston roots to this day.
+Salada continues to pride itself on the tea's time-tested quality and has expanded its product line across the country.
+The black tea is available not only in New England but can also be purchased online, while tea drinkers across the country can readily find the green tea varieties.

 Did you know....

-The bronze doors adorn the entrance still, and are a hand-carved depiction of the history of tea trade.
+The bronze doors, commissioned in 1926 by Salada’s founder, Peter C. Larkin, adorn the entrance still, and are a hand-carved depiction of the history of tea trade.

 For more information on the Old South Meeting House: